QuantumRebels/CVisionary/AI_Services/orchestrator/README.md

 # Orchestrator Agent Service

+A complete, detailed implementation of the Orchestrator module that serves as the central AI brain for a resume-building assistant.

 This is a stateful, AI-powered microservice that acts as the central "brain" for a resume-building assistant.
 It orchestrates complex tasks by interpreting user requests, managing conversation state, and delegating work to specialized backend services.

 ## Technology Stack

 The service is built on a modern, robust technology stack:

+### Core Technologies

-- **FastAPI**: High-performance, asynchronous web framework
+* **FastAPI**: High-performance, asynchronous web framework
-- **LangChain**: For building and managing the core LLM-powered agent
+* **LangChain**: For building and managing the core LLM-powered agent
-- **Google Gemini**: Powers the advanced reasoning and tool-using capabilities
+* **Google Gemini**: Powers the advanced reasoning and tool-using capabilities
-- **Redis**: Handles durable and fast session management
+* **Redis**: Handles durable and fast session management
-- **Pydantic**: Provides robust data validation and API schemas
+* **Pydantic**: Provides robust data validation and API schemas
-- **HTTPX**: Enables asynchronous communication with other services
+* **HTTPX**: Enables asynchronous communication with other services

 ## Architecture Overview

 The Orchestrator Service is the central coordinator in a microservices ecosystem.
-It receives user requests, uses an LLM agent to decide on a course of action, and calls other services to execute specific tasks like data retrieval or content generation.
+It receives user requests, uses an LLM agent to decide on a course of action, and calls other services to execute specific tasks like data retrieval, content generation, or scoring.

 ```mermaid
 graph TD